Claudia Llosa: Career

 On February 2, 2010, Llosa's The Milk of Sorrow was nominated for the Academy Award in the Best Foreign Film Category.
 Also, in 2010, Claudia Llosa was invited to become a member of Hollywood’s Academy of Motion Picture Arts and Sciences.

 According to film scholar Sarah Barrows, Claudia Llosa’s films do not portray stereotypes of the indigenous communities of Peru.
 Although Llosa does not portray these stereotypes, her films do not always receive a positive reaction from these communities due to the more serious depiction of them in films and the subject matters surrounding them.
 Llosa's films tend to focus on the harshness and difficulties these communities may face and for that reason, indigenous communities do not see it as complimentary.
 One of the reasons viewers critiqued her films, in particular The Milk of Sorrow was due to the fact that Llosa stated in her Berlinale press conference that much of the story is fiction and that such things as "the milk of sorrow" and women adopting extreme measures for rape prevention were not real.

-In 2012, Claudia Llosa's short film Loxoro, produced by tscar winner Juan José Campanella was shortlisted for the Berlin International Film Festival.
+In 2012, Claudia Llosa's short film Loxoro, produced by Oscar winner Juan José Campanella was shortlisted for the Berlin International Film Festival.
 Loxoro won the Teddy Award in the category of Best Short Film.

 Claudia Llosa is the author of children's book La Guerrera de Cristal.
 This was her first work of literature and was published in 2013.

 Her 2014 film Aloft had its premiere in the competition section of the 64th Berlin International Film Festival.

 Claudia Llosa is also credited as director for a few episodes in TV series such as 50 años de, Fronteras, Echo 3, and Invasion.